HENKLE MIDDLE SCHOOL

 DANCES AND DANCE CONDUCT

-Students must be in attendance at least one-half day to attend the dance.
+Students must be in attendance the entire day to attend the dance.
+See the section on attendance requirements for extracurricular activities for more information.
 Once a student enters the dance, they may not leave and re-enter.
-Exception will be made for students to step outside for a few moments in an established supervised area located right outside door.
-Students from other schools are not allowed.
+Exception will be made for students to step outside for a few moments in an established supervised area located right outside the door.
+Students from other schools are not allowed to attend.

 DEFACING OR DESTRUCTION OF PROPERTY